-I am licensed in Maryland, Virginia, and Texas with 12 years of professional work experience.
-I have experience in helping clients with stress and anxiety, motivation, self-esteem, and confidence, career difficulties, & coping with life changes.
+I am licensed in Maryland and Virginia with 7 years of professional work experience.
+I have experience with adults and adolescents struggling with substance use disorders, sexual trauma, and depression.
+Additionally, I help clients with stress and anxiety, anger management, and self-esteem concerns.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
-Taking the first step to seek a more fulfilling and happier life takes courage.
-I am here to support you in that process.
+Taking the first step to seeking a more fulfilling and happier life takes courage.
+I am here to support you in ...

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Gaithersburg area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Gaithersburg due to a higher cost of living.